 The Building Inspections Department is responsible for enforcement of the adopted building codes from permit application through plan review, inspection and final approval of all projects within the city limits.
 In addition to code enforcement, the department also provides public education and customer assistance.

 No building or structure shall be erected, constructed, enlarged, altered, repaired, moved, improved, removed, converted or demolished without first acquiring the applicable permits.
 Electrical, mechanical and plumbing permits are required for the installation, repair or alteration of any plumbing, electrical, heating, ventilation or air conditioning system, including the replacement of furnaces and water heaters.
-Permit applications and fees are available on the Forms and Documents page.
+Click here for permit applications and fees.

 International Building Code : 2015 Edition